First reverberation mapping of a Bowen fluorescence line: Discussion

 We find a very good correlation ($r_{\rm max}\sim0.80$}) between the \Ha{} and \ion{O}{i}$\,\lambda8446$ light curves (see Fig.~\ref{fig:NGC4593_OI_CCFs} e), with only a minor time shift of $\sim0.3$\,days.
 This supports the conclusion that, within the uncertainties, both lines in NGC\,4593 are emitted at essentially the same distance from the continuum source.
 A detailed study of emission-line profiles in this galaxy by \citet{ochmann25} revealed double-peaked structures in both \Hb{} and \ion{O}{i}$\,\lambda8446$, with \Hb{} broader by $\sim25$\% compared to \ion{O}{i}$\,\lambda8446$ \citep[4500\,\kms{} vs. 3580\,\kms{}; see also][]{marinello16}.
 Notably, the red peak of \Hb{} is shifted toward lower velocities by $\sim200$\,\kms{}.
-If the line widths are governed primarily by virial motions, as often assumed in profile comparison studies of \ion{O}{i}/\ion{Ca}{ii} and \Hb{}/\Ha{}, this broadening and peak shift cannot be explained by placing the Balmer phase of the BLR closer to the ionizing source within the same disk-like configuration, as this would naturally result in larger peak separations.
-We instead propose an explanation involving a vertically stratified, disk-like BLR with scale-height dependent turbulence \citep{goad12, kollatschny13a, kollatschny13b}, in which the different broad emission lines arise in distinct layers parallel to the disk plane.
-Such a configuration was already discussed by \citet{martinez-aldama15} in the context of \ion{O}{i}, \ion{Ca}{ii}, and \Hb{}, and was invoked by \citet{ochmann24} to explain the differing profile widths and shapes of these lines in NGC\,1566.
+If the line widths are governed primarily by virial motions, as is often assumed in profile comparison studies of \ion{O}{i}/\ion{Ca}{ii} and \Hb{}/\Ha{}, this broadening and peak shift cannot be explained by placing the Balmer phase of the BLR closer to the ionizing source within the same disk-like configuration, as this would naturally result in larger peak separations.
+We instead propose an explanation involving a vertically stratified, disk-like BLR with scale-height-dependent turbulence \citep{goad12, kollatschny13a, kollatschny13b}, in which the different broad emission lines arise in distinct layers parallel to the disk plane.
+A similar configuration -- a plane-parallel distribution of emitting gas above and below the disk -- was already discussed by \citet{martinez-aldama15} in the context of \ion{O}{i}, \ion{Ca}{ii}, and \Hb{}, and was invoked by \citet{ochmann24} to explain the differing profile widths and shapes of these lines in NGC\,1566.